GenericMappingTools/pygmt/doc/contributing.md

 ```

 This will build the HTML files in `doc/_build/html`.
 Open `doc/_build/html/index.html` in your browser to view the pages.
+Follow the
+[pull request workflow](#pull-request-workflow) to submit your changes for review.

 ### Contributing Gallery Plots